Scene statistics: Within-domain versus across-domain

-Geisler (2008) distinguishes between four kinds of domains: (1) Physical environments, (2) Images/Scenes, (3) Neural responses, and (4) Behavior.
+Geisler (2008) distinguishes between four kinds of domains: (1) Physical environments (2) Images/Scenes (3) Neural responses and (4) Behavior.

-Within the domain of images/scenes, one can study the characteristics of information related to redundancy and efficient coding.
+Within the domain of images/scenes one can study the characteristics of information related to redundancy and efficient coding.

-Across-domain statistics determine how an autonomous system should make inferences about its environment, process information, and control its behavior.
-To study these statistics, it is necessary to sample or register information in multiple domains simultaneously.
+Across-domain statistics determine how an autonomous system should make inferences about its environment, process information and control its behavior.
+To study these statistics it is necessary to sample or register information in multiple domains simultaneously.

 Applications

 Prediction of picture and video quality

 One of the most successful applications of Natural Scenes Statistics Models has been perceptual picture and video quality prediction.
-For example, the Visual Information Fidelity (VIF) algorithm, which is used to measure the degree of distortion of pictures and videos, is used extensively by the image and video processing communities to assess perceptual quality, often after processing, such as compression, which can degrade the appearance of a visual signal.
-The premise is that the scene statistics are changed by distortion, and that the visual system is sensitive to the changes in the scene statistics.
+For example, the Visual Information Fidelity (VIF) algorithm, which is used to measure the degree of distortion of pictures and videos, is used extensively by the image and video processing communities to assess perceptual quality.
+This is often after processing, such as compression, which can degrade the appearance of a visual signal.
+The premise is that the scene statistics are changed by distortion and that the visual system is sensitive to the changes in the scene statistics.
 VIF is heavily used in the streaming television industry.
-Other popular picture quality models that use natural scene statistics include BRISQUE, and NIQE both of which are no-reference, since they do not require any reference picture to measure quality against.
+Other popular picture quality models that use natural scene statistics include BRISQUE and NIQE, both of which are no-reference since they do not require any reference picture to measure quality against.